ferranfg/mpl-publisher/readme.txt

 For now, these are the current features:

-- Unlimited books and unlimited exports.
+- Unlimited books per site with unlimited exports per book.
+- Advanced cover editor included (only available for premium).
-- Select chapters (posts, pages, and "secret chapters") to include in your eBook.
+- Select indivicual chapters (posts, pages, and "secret chapters") to include in your eBook.
 - Set basic information about your book: Title, Description, Authors, ISBN, Publisher, Book Cover.
 - Download your eBook as EPUB2.0, EPUB3.0, Markdown, Microsoft Word (Docx), Mobi, print-ready PDF, HTML for Kindle Direct Publishing, and Audiobook (mp3).
 - Add a widget to your sidebar to promote your book with your readers.